ARM chief not impressed with Intel phone chips

 By Bill Rigby

-LAS VEGAS The head of British chip designer Arm Holdings plc has shrugged off the latest attempt by Intel Corp to muscle its way into the expanding market for low-power processors used in smartphones and tablets, which ARM dominates.
+LAS VEGAS Jan 11 The head of British chip designer Arm Holdings plc ARM.L has shrugged off the latest attempt by Intel Corp (INTC.O) to muscle its way into the expanding market for low-power processors used in smartphones and tablets, which ARM dominates.

 East rated Intel's latest efforts as "good enough", but not truly competitive with ARM's designs.